ValuONE/seminar-homepage/README.md

 This is just a save of the previous version of the website.
 Also the project was not oop at this state of development.

-To see the newest version just visit the master branch!
+To see the newest version just visit the [master branch](https://github.com/ValuONE/seminar-homepage/tree/master)